hellobrian/old-brianhan.co/src/pages/adopting-prettier-early-at-work.md

 ## What you need to get started

-- `git`: version control for your code
+- **git**: version control for your code
-- `.gitignore`: a list of files ignored by `git`
+- **.gitignore**: a list of files ignored by git
-- `node`: JavaScript runtime outside of the browser (version 8 or newer will work best)
+- **node**: JavaScript runtime outside of the browser (version 8 or newer will work best)
-- `npm`: package manager that comes with `node`
+- **npm**: package manager that comes with node
-- `package.json`: a manifest file for you to declare packages from `npm` and run `npm scripts`
+- **package.json**: a manifest file for you to declare packages from npm and run npm scripts

 ## Using Prettier with a "pre-commit" hook

-I think this is the best and simplest way to get `prettier` adopted by your team.
-Your team should be standardized around `git` and you can leverage this by automatically using Prettier whenever someone uses `git commit`.
+I think this is the best and simplest way to get Prettier adopted by your team.
+Your team should be standardized around git and you can leverage this by automatically using Prettier whenever someone uses `git commit`.

 This solution uses three packages:

-- `prettier`: An opinionated and automatic code formatter
+- **prettier**: An opinionated and automatic code formatter
-- `lint-staged`: A tool to run linters against staged git files
+- **lint-staged**: A tool to run linters against staged git files
-- `husky`: Gives you easy access to `git` hooks via `npm` scripts
+- **husky**: Gives you easy access to git hooks via npm scripts

 Here's a **package.json** lifted straight from the [Prettier docs](https://prettier.io/docs/en/precommit.html):